guilhermejccavalcanti/s3m/README.md

 ### Usage
 If integrated with Git, S3M will run automatically every time you invoke the `git merge` command.
 No further configuration required.
 You can still run it as a standalone tool, if desired.
 Its `.jar` is present in the installation directory.
+You can use the command below:

+`java -jar jFSTMerge.jar leftPath basePath rightPath`

+where `leftPath`, `basePath` and `rightPath` can be either a file or a directory.

 #### Parameters
-* `-f` and `-d` parameters are the only mandatory ones, but they are exclusive (only one of them can be used).

 | Parameter | Arity | Type | Description |
 | :---: | :---: | :---: | --- |
 | `-f` | 3 | String | Specify the files to be merged (mine, base, yours).